Embarking on a journey with your partner is an adventure filled with shared discoveries and cherished memories.

 Learning to Laugh at Ourselves

 Looking back at that initial chaos in Germany, we now laugh.
 It wasn’t just about getting lost; it was a lesson in staying calm under pressure and supporting each other through frustration.
-It’s these shared challenges that have become humorous anecdotes, reminding us to take things in our stride.
+These shared challenges have become humorous anecdotes, reminding us to take things in our stride.

 Using Humour as a Tool